Freelancer vs. Independent Contractor: What’s the Difference?

 1. Number of clients

-Freelancers are more likely to work on many different projects at once, often for multiple clients.
+Freelancers are more likely to work on many different projects simultaneously, often for multiple clients.
 They balance their workload as they see fit and bill according to the work that’s done.
-It’s not uncommon for independent contractors, on the other hand, to work with just one client at a time, getting paid for a fixed period of time (i.e. six months) or a specified scope of work (i.e. the launch of a product).
+On the other hand, it’s not uncommon for independent contractors to work with just one client at a time, getting paid for a fixed period of time (i.e., six months) or a specified scope of work (i.e., the launch of a product).

 2. Scope of work